 To scroll past the map

 If using a two-finger scroll, place your fingers off the map.
-You can also click on the page navigation controls at the right side of the black page header bar.
+You can also click on the page navigation controls at the left side of the black page header bar.

 In particular, there are many National Wildlife Federation certified habitats about which we have little information.
 To add information about your NWF-certified garden, or to opt out of having it appear on the EcoMap, please use the same form.